 C2 Storage:

 C2 Storage emerges as a specialised cloud storage service crafted for Synology NAS devices.
 It provides a generous 1 TB of storage for NAS backup, priced at $69.99 annually.
-The service contains essential features, including encryption, deduplication, and disaster recovery.
-Using Synology’s Hyper Backup app makes the NAS data backup seamless.
+The service contains essential features, including encryption, duplication, and disaster recovery.

 Amazon S3 Glacier Storage:

-Amazon S3 Glacier Storage offers cost-effective storage for long-term NAS backup, charging $0.004 per GB per month for storage and additional fees for retrieval and requests.
-Compatible with NAS devices like Synology, QNAP, Netgear, and Drobo, Amazon S3 Glacier Storage supports features such as encryption, durability, and compliance.
+Amazon S3 Glacier Storage is a sound cloud storage option because it is cheap.
+It charges only $0.004 per GB per month for storage.
+For NAS devices, Synology, QNAP, Netgear, and Drobo, Amazon S3 Glacier Storage offers encryption, durability, and compliance features.
 Users can utilise Amazon’s software or third-party tools for NAS data backup.

 Wasabi Cloud NAS:

-Wasabi Cloud NAS offers unlimited storage for NAS backup at $8.99 per TB per month.
-Compatible with NAS devices like Synology, QNAP, Netgear, and Drobo, Wasabi Cloud NAS supports features such as encryption, durability, and performance.
+Wasabi Cloud NAS offers unlimited storage for NAS backup at $8.99 per TB monthly.
+It is compatible with NAS devices like Synology, QNAP, Netgear, and Drobo and supports encryption, durability, and performance.
 Users can achieve NAS data backup using Wasabi’s software or third-party tools.

 Livedrive:

-Livedrive offers 5 TB of storage for NAS backup at $7 monthly.
-Compatible with NAS devices like Synology, QNAP, Netgear, and WD My Cloud.
+Livedrive offers 5 TB of storage for NAS backup at $7.69 monthly.
+Livedrive will support NAS devices from multiple companies, including Synology, QNAP, Netgear, and WD My Cloud.
 Livedrive provides features such as encryption, file syncing, and file sharing.
 Users can utilise Livedrive’s web interface or desktop app for seamless NAS data backup.

 Conclusion